-Choline and Testosterone: Why You Must Avoid A Choline Deficiency
+Choline and Testosterone: The Methylating Truth about Choline Deficiency

 Why do you feel so run down, exhausted, irritable, and unmotivated?
 Why do you feel as if you are stuck in a persistent brain fog?
 Is it stress?
 Fatigue?
 Depression?
 It could be all of the above and this could be caused by a choline deficiency leading to lowered levels of testosterone and decreased overall brain and physical health.

 Choline is one of the most important compounds our body needs.

 And the use of cholinergic drugs, pharmaceuticals, and high stress lifestyles, coupled with a general lack of dietary choline consumption has left many of us in a state of constant brain fog and irritability.
 Our brain heavily relies on choline for neurotransmission so it’s no wonder we feel out of whack when our choline is low.

 Today I’d like to introduce you to the wonderful choline, and give some tips on choline food sources as well as which types you should supplement with.

 A key nutrient for the human diet is choline.
 Choline, commonly grouped in the B vitamin family, is integral to many human body functions some of which are brain, liver, cellular, and endocrine system.
 Choline has been known to help reduce symptoms of depression, memory loss, and seizures.
 Endurance athletes also use choline as an aid to build and maintain muscle as well as combat fatigue throughout peak training periods.